-The dietary recommendations below are based on the information Harvard researches concluded based on the 18,000 women from the Nurse's Health Study, all with the intention of having a baby.
+The dietary recommendations below are based on the information Harvard researchers concluded based on the 18,000 women from the Nurses Health Study, all with the intention of having a baby.

 The Nurses' Health Study found that fertility increased in women who ate more protein from plant protein rather than meat protein.
 In fact, ovulatory infertility was nearly 40% higher in women with the highest intakes of animal protein.
 Women with who had higher than 100 grams of protein where less fertile than women who had around 77 grams of protein per day.
 This does not at all mean you need to become a vegetarian, but try replacing a serving of meat each day with plant protein.
 Protein rich foods to add are fish, legumes, beans, eggs, nuts and seeds.

 Carbohydrates have gotten a bad reputation that is for sure.
 Turns out it's not carbohydrates that decrease fertility, it's the type.
 Make yourself familiar with fast carbs vs. slow carbs.
 Eating slow carbs such as legumes, vegetables, and whole grains, that are rich in fiber, can also prevent gestational diabetes.

 The only fat that is found to be incredibly unhealthy is man-made trans fat found in processed foods.
 It is so unhealthy, in fact, that the FDA has deemed it unsafe and told the food industry they are no longer allowed to add Partially Hydrogenated Oils (PHOs) (source).
 This will not be effective, however, until June 2018.

 Trans fat can also be found naturally in meat and dairy products which is why it is essential to stick to healthy portion sizes.

 The following foods and nutrients have been found beneficial for both fertility and pregnancy: